IsaMaguire/AmherstCollegeClasses/README.md

-# Files from my projects completed as part of a class at Amherst College
+# Files from my projects completed as part of classes at Amherst College